MrWillCom/awesome/README.md

 *   [KrauseFx/InAppBrowser.com](https://github.com/KrauseFx/InAppBrowser.com) - Showcasing what in-app browsers do under the hood

 *   [luandersonn/Modern-scrollbar](https://github.com/luandersonn/Modern-scrollbar) - A modern look for Chromium scrollbar

+*   [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).

 *   [codewithsadee/vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) - vCard is a fully responsive personal portfolio website, responsive for all devices.